programming-in-th/grader/README.md

         ...

 What does each directory/file do?
-* compileConfig.json: contains shell commands needed to compile user programs (see Compile Configuration)
+* globalConfig.json: contains configuration data that persists across all tasks and shell commands needed to compile user programs (see Global Configuration)
 * manifest.json: contains all the meta data about a task (see Manifest Format)
 * inputs: stores input files for each test case.
 Each file must be of the form 1.in, 2.in, etc. indicating the index of each test case.
 * solutions: stores solution files for each test case.
 Each file must be of the form 1.sol, 2.sol, etc. indicating the index of each test case.